mihaipriboi/Nerdvana_Nemesis_2023/README.md

 ## Ultrasonic Sensors

-For mesuring distances, as we said ealier, we are using ultrasound sensors.
-For them we used the library _Ultrasonic.h_.
+For mesuring distances we are using ultrasound sensors, using the library _Ultrasonic.h_.

 ```ino
 #include "Ultrasonic.h"